morpho-org/morpho-blue/certora/README.md

 # Getting started

+Install `certoraRun` with `pip install certora-cli`.
-To verify specification files, run the corresponding script in the [`certora/scripts`](./scripts) folder.
+To verify specification files, pass the corresponding configuration file in the [`certora/configuration`](./configuration) folder.
 It requires having set the `CERTORAKEY` environment variable to a valid Certora key.
-You can pass arguments to the script, which allows you to verify specific properties.
+You can also pass additional arguments, notably to verify a specific rule.
 For example, at the root of the repository:

 ```
-./certora/scripts/verifyConsistentState.sh --rule borrowLessThanSupply
+certoraRun certora/configuration/ConsistentState.conf --rule borrowLessThanSupply
 ```